-A half day sightseeing tour to Kutnį Hora, a medieval town to the east of Prague which developed around silver mining.
+A half day trip to Kutnį Hora, a medieval town to the east of Prague which developed around silver mining.
 Kutnį Hora is designated a UNESCO world heritage site.

-This sightseeing tour is part by air-conditioned coach, part on foot.
+This excursion is part by air-conditioned coach, part on foot.

 After picking you up from your Prague hotel, we drive for around one hour to reach Kutnį Hora.
 During the Middle Ages the discovery of huge deposits of silver transformed Kutnį Hora into the most important city in the Kingdom of Bohemia after Prague.